 For decades, the typical university student was 18-22 years old, having enrolled in college immediately after graduating from high school.
 But as our economy has grown more complex and adults need to pursue more education to meet the demands of the modern workforce, this “traditional student” profile is no longer strictly the norm.

-Detailed data regarding transfer students can be found on the UNC Data Dashboard.
 Today, the UNC System attracts and serves a diverse range of transfer students who come into its constituent institutions from the military, community colleges, and other universities.
-Detailed data regarding transfer students can be found on the UNC Data Dashboard.

 Fostering these pipelines is central to the UNC System’s mission.
 In its Strategic Plan, the UNC System singles out as its top priority increasing access to its institutions so that all qualified and prepared North Carolinians can find a way to pursue, complete, and continue their post-secondary education.